deathworlders/online/content/books/deathworlders/chapter-70-death-eye-pt1.md

 Curiously, Wilde bowed his head and went quiet too.
 Maybe he and the Mjrn had something in common after all.

 Most of the rest of the crew arrived together.
 Dora and Urgug were, of course, as talkative as ever and their mutual disgust with some comms operator over on the station was ongoing it seemed.
-Apparently one of the Humans over there had, in Dora’s words, *“a pole up his ass.”* Morwk gave Bruuk a resigned look, sighed, and moved to sit opposite Wild, who looked up and gave him a nod and a smile.
+Apparently one of the Humans over there had, in Dora’s words, *“a pole up his ass.”* Morwk gave Bruuk a resigned look, sighed, and moved to sit opposite Wilde, who looked up and gave him a nod and a smile.

 Bruuk couldn’t fault the Human’s willingness to get along, at least.

-Dora, of course, promptly dragged her stool over with a squeal to sit next to Wild, antennae waving excitedly.
+Dora, of course, promptly dragged her stool over with a squeal to sit next to Wilde, antennae waving excitedly.
 “So what do you think of the ship?!”

 “I, uh… Well, I haven’t really had a chance to look around, yet,” Wilde replied.